-Giant Ibis runs both day buses as well as night buses and their journeys included a stop for toilet break and food as well.
+Giant Ibis runs both day buses as well as night buses and their journeys include a stop for toilet breaks and food as well.

 - Day bus options: Siem Reap – Phnom Penh | 07:45am | 08:45am | 12:30pm (Complimentary pickup if you are staying at one of their partner hotels)